§ Sector — Labeling

 Brands already integrating NaviLens into their packaging

-Food, FMCG, health and personal care: real projects that prove accessible packaging can be deployed at scale.
+Food, CPG, health and personal care: real projects that prove accessible packaging can be deployed at scale.

 § Why NaviLens on labeling